-Program Outcomes (At the end of First Year): Under Graduate Certificate in Business Administration
+Program Outcomes (At the end of First Year): Under Graduate Certificate in Business Administration-B&I

 - PO1.
-Conceptualize and appreciate theoretical knowledge of management domain. - PO2.
+Conceptualize and appreciate theoretical knowledge of Banking, Insurance & management domain. - PO2.
 Appreciate the importance of effective communication skills for building connect and engagement - PO3.
-Nurture an ability to articulate a business environment and express opinions, ideas etc. - PO4.
+Nurture an ability to articulate a business environment and express opinions, ideas etc. w.r.t Banking, Insurance & Management - PO4.
 Identify a problem with the help of data and logical thinking

-Program Outcomes (At the end of Second Year): Under Graduate Diploma in Business Administration
+Program Outcomes (At the end of Second Year): Under Graduate Diploma in Business Administration -B&I